-It was decided to split the large LRRC into smaller groups and our group became LRRC NW.
-Other groups were LRRC North, North West, North East; Central, Central West, Central East; South; East etc.
+Around 1987, it was decided to split the large LRRC into smaller groups and our group became LRRC North West.
+Other groups were LRRC North, North East; Central, Central West, Central East; South; East etc.

 The governing body of athletics at that time did not agree to a club being sub divided so each group became independent and looked for new names.
-Metros was chosen as we lived and ran in Metroland – the word used by John Betjeman to describe an area of the new Metropolitan railway.
+Metros was chosen as we lived and ran in Metroland – the word used by John Betjeman to describe the area created by the arrival of the Metropolitan railway.
 Other groups emerged as Serpentine, Stragglers, Trent Park Trotters, Dulwich etc – ‘new breed’ running clubs available to runners of all abilities not just elite runners.

-One of the early members (John Trigg) produced the ‘Running Man’ logo for the ‘M’ of Metros.
+By the end of 1988, Metros had 340 members.
+One of the early members (John Trigg) produced the original hand drawn ‘Running Man’ logo for the ‘M’ of Metros.

 Metros has continued to flourish from those early days.